MobilePayDev/MobilePayDev.github.io/docs/online/development-guide/verification.md

 13. Implemented delegated authentication for Dankort.
 If you have not implemented this please explain why.
 14. Test 3DS flow with "succeeded":false "reasonCode":1008: `PATCH /payments/{paymentId}/authorizationattempts/{authorizationAttemptId}` - paymentId

 We will verify the above requests and move you to production.
-If you have not yet supplied us with a publickKey for production, please request a secure link for uploading it.
+If you have not yet supplied us with a publickKey for production, please send it in a ZIP-file.

 :::info PLEASE NOTE
 Registration of publicKey in production takes longer than in sandbox.
 So please provide us with the production key well in advance.